UK - LONDON - CANARY WHARF - IBÉRICA - VILARNAU CAVA TASTING (POST 2)

 In October 2021, we visited a Vilarnau cava-tasting evening with tapas at Ibérica Canary Wharf, London.

-A brief history of Vilarnau cava.
+A brief history of Vilarnau Cava.

-Members of Spanish nobility, the Vilarnau family, settled in Penedés in Cataluny in the 12th century.
-Vilarnau is a contraction of the Latin Vila Arnau, in other words, the Arnau family's "country house, or Domus."
-Formerly, it stood within the estate of the Castillo de Subirats, where vines were already being grown in the 12th century.
-Albert de Vilarnau, whose name has been given to what is currently the brand's most exclusive cava, was the singular character responsible for increasing the family's power back in the 14th century.
+Members of the Spanish nobility, the Vilarnau family, settled in Penedés in Catalonia in the 12th century.
+Vilarnau is a contraction of the Latin "Vila Arnau," in other words, the Arnau family's "country house" or "domus."
+Formerly, it stood within the estate of the Castillo de Subirats, where vines had been grown since the 12th century.
+Albert de Vilarnau, whose name is given to what is currently the brand's most exclusive cava, was the singular character responsible for increasing the family's power in the 14th century.
 He was also a patron of the church of Santa Maria de Vilarnau.

-The first cava labelled Vilarnau, was created in 1949 when the owners sold a cava made from grapes grown on the "Can Petit i Les Planes de Vilarnau" estate for centuries.
+The first cava labelled Vilarnau was created in 1949 when the owners sold a cava made from grapes grown on the "Can Petit i Les Planes de Vilarnau" estate for centuries.

 In 1982, Vilarnau became part of the González Byass family of wineries.
 The new winery, located right at the estate's centre, began a new era of winemaking in October 2005.